 Submission of Manuscripts

-All manuscripts submitted for publication will be peer-reviewed by anonymous referees.
+All manuscripts submitted for publication will be peer-reviewed

 Submitted manuscripts will undergo a Plagiarism Check in the Editorial Office.